bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 If you suspect Jetson is not booting up, try reseating the SD card extender on the Nvidia Jetson and put the power jack back in to reboot the Jetson.
 Otherwise, you can try to bypass SD card extender and directly insert the SD card into the Jetson.

+Please note that we will not use a Docker environment on Jetson NX to minimize overhead.
+Execute all instructions tagged with [Turetlebot Jetson] on the Jetson NX terminal window directly.

 Refer to the appendix for steps to reflash the SD card if it is corrupt.
+You can also ask the DIA for assistance in reflashing the SD card.

 **Jetson sudo**